 Across the Arno River and atop the hill of San Miniato is Piazzale Michelangelo.
 This is the best view in Florence!
 Grab a drink from a local vendor and watch the sunset here.
 Then, if you’ve got time, search out some epic Florence hidden gems.

-Backpacking Tuscany
+Tuscany

 The most popular cities in Tuscany are Pisa and Siena.
 Pisa is (obviously) most known for its Leaning Tower though there are more things to do around the Piazza dei Miracoli.
+These are the main city stops in the region.
+Some of the best Tuscan villages are Volterra, San Gimignano, Montepulciano, Montalcino, Bagni San Filippo, and Chianciano.

-Siena is a great place to stay; it’s conveniently located in the center of Tuscany and is a great base to explore the surrounding countryside.
+Siena is a great place to stay; it’s conveniently located in the centre of Tuscany and is a great base to explore the surrounding countryside.
 The city is still worth exploring as it’s full of gorgeous medieval architecture.

 tuscan landscape at sunset italy